 After many hours of talks with National Park ofﬁcials, Landowners and several dozen letters to farmers and local commoners (individuals with rights to graze their animals on the common areas of the moor) we are now in the privileged position to be able to operate a llama walking business on Dartmoor.
 So in 2006 brought two trained trekking llamas, these were soon joined by two young llamas which we have trained to go out on walks.
 About a year latter we purchase two more young llamas to complete our trekking team.

 Some of these Llamas are no longer with us or have moved on to pastures new.
-We currently have 6 Llamas Polo, Jazz, Merlin, Blackjack, Mr McGee and Leo and two Alpacas Logan and Midnight in our Trekking team.
+We currently have 5 Llamas Polo, Mr McGee, Leo, Bella and Marlia and two Alpacas Logan and Midnight in our Trekking team.

 We offer a personal service to our visitors and share our love and knowledge of the moor.